TO THE BOARD OF HIGHER EDUCATION AND CAMPUS MINISTRY

 B. Welcome Week

-We began the 2006-2007 academic year with an active welcome week program consisting of a walking tour of the monuments, a movie night, a wiffleball game, a beach party, and s’mores.
-Tied into this promotion were events during September such as a hike in the Rock Creek Park and the baseball outing (see below).
-Our attendance numbers were the highest they had ever been for a welcome week program.
+We began the 2007-2008 Academic Year with an active welcome week program consisting of a game night and ice cream social (co-sponsored with Chi Alpha) (40), a movie night (35), a walking tour of the monuments (11), participated in distributing cupcakes at a Kay event (300), and s’mores (120).
+Tied into this promotion were events during September such as a kickball game (15), a beach party, a hike in the Rock Creek Park, and the baseball outing (see below).
+Our attendance numbers were the highest they had ever been for a Welcome Week program.

 C. Outing to a Nationals Game